Ken Thorley

-Ken Thorley is an actor who has portrayed various characters in television and film.
-One of his recurring roles was that of the fictional character "Mot", a Bolian barber on the U.S.S.
-Enterprise-D on Star Trek: The Next Generation (who was also portrayed by Shelly Desai).
-He also played a seaman in another episode of ST:TNG.
+Ken Thorley (July 14, 1950 – April 14, 2026) was an American actor who portrayed various characters in television and film.
+One of his recurring roles was that of the fictional character "Mot", a Bolian barber on the USS Enterprise-D on Star Trek: The Next Generation (who was also portrayed by Shelly Desai).
+He also played a seaman in another episode of The Next Generation.

+Thorley died on April 14, 2026, at the age of 75.